How to Attach and Mount an EBS volume to EC2 Linux Instance

 sudo mount /dev/xvdf /newvolume/

-Step 9: cd into newvolume directory and check the disk space for confirming the volume mount.
+Step 9: cd into newvolume directory and check the disk space to validate the volume mount.

 cd /newvolume df -h .

-The above command would show the free space in the newvolume
+The above command should show the free space in the newvolume directory.

-To unmount the volume, you have to use the following command.
+To unmount the volume, use the unmount command as shown below..

 Automount EBS Volume on Reboot

-By default on every reboot, the EBS volumes other than root volume will get unmounted.
-To enable automount, you need to make an entry in the /etc/fstab
+By default on every reboot, the EBS volumes other than the root volume will get unmounted.
+To enable automount, you need to make an entry in the /etc/fstab file.

 Step 1: Back up the /etc/fstab file.